shimaore/well-groomed-feast/middleware/setup.coffee.md

 ======

 Play a file and optionnally record a single digit.
-Promise resolves into the selected digit or rejects.
+Promise resolves into the selected digit or `null`.

       ctx.play = (file,o={}) ->
         o.file = file